Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Problem Formulation

 Then, we model the data uploading via V2I communications based on the Shannon theory.
-The Signal to Noise Ratio (SNR) \cite{sadek2009distributed} of V2I communications between vehicle $s$ and edge node $e$ at time $t$ is denoted by $\operatorname{SNR}_{s,e}^{t}$, which is computed by:
+The SNR of V2I communications between vehicle $s$ and edge node $e$ at time $t$ is denoted by $\operatorname{SNR}_{s,e}^{t}$, which is computed by \cite{sadek2009distributed}

 where $N_{0}$ is the additive white Gaussian noise; $h_{s, e}$ is the channel fading gain; $\zeta$ is a constant that depends on the antennas design, and $\varphi$ is the path loss exponent.
-According to the Shannon theory, the V2I transmission rate between vehicle $s$ and edge node $e$ at time $t$, denoted by $\operatorname{z}_{s,e}^t$, is computed by:
+Then, the V2I transmission rate between vehicle $s$ and edge node $e$ at time $t$, denoted by $\operatorname{z}_{s,e}^t$, is computed by